 A more individually targeted focus is reflected in what Hanlon says has been the biggest trend in cyber-criminality over the last year: email compromise.
 ‘Say it’s your family office,’ he begins.
 ‘An email is sent to somebody in control of funds, demanding immediate action.
 The email address is legit, it’s from your account, but so too is the content – the sender is discussing family members by name, asking personal, informed questions, mentioning a dinner in Paris last week.
 They’ve aggregated all this personal information from across the web and been able to convince somebody you’re close to that it’s you they’re speaking to.’

-High-profile individuals must have an understanding of their digital footprint, and always be looking to protect and minimise it.
+For high net-worth individuals to protect their cyber security, they must have an understanding of their digital footprint, and always be looking to protect and minimise it.
 The first essential step, Hanlon says, is an ‘executive vulnerability assessment.’
 This involves an in-depth study of what’s out there, including a scan of information lurking in the dark web.
 Building this awareness requires expert assessment from independent professionals, but many individuals remain hesitant when it comes to opening themselves up to this level of external scrutiny.

 Such reticence may help explain why only 21.4 per cent of respondents to the Spear’s/Aon survey had taken out personal cyber insurance, with just 11 per cent conducting a cyber security review/risk management.
 Hanlon is unsurprised by the discrepancy between awareness and action.